PyRope-E-Assessment/pyrope/docs/exercise_class.rst

 class.
 The use of metadata is not mandatory, but strongly suggested.
 The following is a list of recommended metadata attributes which will be recognised by PyRope.
-A more verbose description of exercise metadata attributes can be found in the exmaple template :py:class:`pyrope.templates.QuadraticEquation`.
+A more verbose description of exercise metadata attributes can be found in the example template :py:class:`pyrope.templates.QuadraticEquation`.

 ===============  ===================================================================